alfamirio/gb-emu-js/README.md

 ## Scope limitations

-Intentionally omitted to keep the source readable for students:
-* Game Boy Color (GBC).
-* Sub-instruction cycle-exact PPU/timer/APU edge cases.

 It does implement the full DMG CPU, background/window/sprite rendering, timers, joypad input, all 4 sound channels, and several types of cartridges — enough to run many games.

-Read the heavily commented source (view page source) for implementation details.
+Read the heavily commented source for implementation details.

 ## How it fits together